 - Newborn spiders are called spiderlings.

-- They are immature and looks like tiny adults.
+- They are immature and look like tiny adults.

 - After hatching, the newborn spiders disperse through walking or a special behavior known as ballooning.